Climate and Disaster Related Human Mobility

 E-mail: matthew.scott@rwi.lu.se

 He holds a PhD in Public International Law from Lund University and a MA in Social Anthropology of Development from SOAS.
 He practiced immigration and asylum law in London before entering academia.
-He is a member of the advisory committee of the Platform on Disaster Displacement and the editorial board of the Yearbook of International Disaster Law, and a founding member of the Nordic Network on Climate Related Displacement and Mobility and the Asia-Pacific Academic Network on Disaster Displacement.
+He is a member of the advisory committee of the Platform on Disaster Displacement and the editorial committee of the Yearbook of International Disaster Law, and a founding member of the Nordic Network on Climate Related Displacement and Mobility and the Asia-Pacific Academic Network on Disaster Displacement.

 At Lund University he convenes the introduction to human rights law course and the short course on human rights law, the environment and climate change on the LLM in international human rights law programme.
 He also lectures on the MSc programme in disaster risk reduction and climate change adaptation.